pforret/note/README.md

   note show
 * use note paste to paste the clipboard into your note file note paste
-* use note env to create a .env startup config and edit it note env
+* use note check to check if this script is ready to execute and what values the options/flags are note check
 ```

 ## Installation